lexinamer/MEJO487/Class18-AJAX_JSON/README.md

 ### Final Projects
 Begin researching your final projects and start collecting data and other information.
 Create a short creative brief describing your project.
 A creative brief is a summary of every single aspect involved in the project, making it easier for both client and designer to keep track of their progress.

+Create a repo with necessary files/folders on Github and store this in your README.md

 Your creative brief should answer the following:
 - What is this project about?
 - Who is the project for?